Slabserver/slabserver.github.io/docs/documentation/minecraft/basing-guidelines.md

 * Make sure your farm has overflow protection so that anything you cannot store is destroyed, as well as (where possible) disabling the farm itself when not in use.
 * If your farm does a lot of filtering items or mob spawning, try to ensure it is only loaded when you intend to use it.
 * Entity collision, including mobs colliding with each other, is a big source of lag.
 Don’t keep mobs or minecarts bunched-up in small areas (including water streams) for a long period of time.
-* For full lag prevention guidelines see the Lag Guidelines page on this website: https://slabserver.org/documentation/minecraft/lag/
+* For full lag prevention guidelines see the <A HREF="https://slabserver.org/documentation/minecraft/lag/">Lag Guidelines</A> page on this website.

 ### Disputes
 * If you have any concerns about how someone else’s build or actions may be affecting your build, then approach them in a friendly manner and see if you can resolve it between you.